 RILA: Once a Bridges participant is placed with a retailer, how does Bridges work with the retailer to support both retailers and participants?

 Shebtufi: When a Bridges participant is placed, the Bridges representative is there to assist with any onboarding needs the young adult and employer has.
 Bridges supports with new hire paperwork, travel training, and random site visits.
 The Bridges representative is also there (behind the scenes) throughout the process to assist with any concerns and accommodations the employer and young adult may have.
-We are committed to maintaining engagement for each participant for up to a year.
+We are committed to maintaining engagement with each participant for up to a year.
 We work closely with the store managers individually at each store, as well as meet with each of our participants regularly, helping with job readiness training and providing additional job-related support.

 RILA: Over the 30 years Bridges has been around, what lesson do you think is most valuable for retailers who want to support Bridges participants?

 Shebtufi: By being in our program, Bridges participants have proven to be highly motivated.
-For company’s that support Bridges, they quickly learn how valuable it is to invest in people who are differently abled.
+For companies that support Bridges, they quickly learn how valuable it is to invest in people who are differently abled.
 People with disabilities are capable of being successful in the workforce and are dedicated, driven and productive employees.

 RILA: Why is retail employment such a good fit for Bridges participants?